msnicklous/SinglePageAppPortlets/README.md

 an event listener for the onStateChange event.
 The portlet hub will call the registered listener function immediately after the listener is registered, and thereafter whenever the portlet state changes.
-In this case, the portlet client uses the 'hub.addEventListener' function to register a function named 'update' as the listener function.
+Viewing the example code, the portlet client uses the 'hub.addEventListener' function to register a function named 'update' as the listener function.

 The 'hub.newState()' method creates a new empty PortletState object.